 CAPT Oram returned to Australia having completed his pilot and instructor courses in succession and although he was never posted to a flying position, his influence on future Army aviation development was very significant.
 Between 1946 and 1951 three Army officers underwent basic and advanced flight training in Britain.
 This renewed Army’s involvement as an operator of military aircraft, and became the catalyst for the future development of Army Aviation.

 Army required aircraft for reconnaissance, surveillance, fire control and liaison purposes.
-In 1950 the CGS and CAS agreed that RAA pilots should fly light aircraft on Air Observation Post (AOP) duties.
-This allowed the now MAJ Benjamin to become an Army flying instructor with 16 AOP Flight.
-This had been located at RAAF Fairbairn in Canberra since early 1946.
-With an establishment of 6-8 Auster Mk III aircraft the flight was part of No 3 (Fighter-Reconnaissance) Squadron RAAF.
-The RAAF retained ultimate responsibility for the Flight and its operations.
+In 1950 the Chief of the General Staff (CGS) and the Chief of the Air Staff (CAS) agreed that RAA pilots should fly light aircraft on Air Observation Post (AOP) duties.
+This allowed one of the UK trained pilots, MAJ Benjamin, to become an Army flying instructor with the AOP Flight.
+This organisation had been located at RAAF Fairbairn in Canberra since 16 AOP Flight had been formally disbanded in 1947.
+With an establishment of 6-8 Auster Mk III aircraft the flight was commanded by the RAAF who retained ultimate responsibility for the Flight and its operations.
 Army pilots trained primarily in the UK during the period 1947-1951, and were in turn posted as instructors on the staff of 16 AOP Flight to conduct courses.

 On graduation at Fairbairn the newly badged pilots remained for a further six months as the operational element of the flight before being posted elsewhere.
 Until the Flight’s disbandment on 30 November 1960, this pattern continued, with all pilot training being conducted in Australia, except for instructor training which continued to be done in the UK.
 About one in six of the graduate pilots were selected for this latter role.